stuerp/foo_statistics/README.md

 The following tags are available:

 %_timestamps%
-    A semicolon-separate list of the all the timestamps collected.
+    A semicolon-separate list of all the collected timestamps.
 The first entry is the timestamp when the track was added to the media library.
 The following entries are the timestamps of when the track was played.

 %_rating%
     The track's rating.